hackebrot/amelia/README.md

 ## Usage

-With auth environment variables in place you can now run **amelia**.
+With auth environment variables in place you can now use **amelia**. 💻

 ```
   -d string